Casino Royale – Book Review

 Fleming was a big believer in writing fast and not looking back, and it shows in his novels.
-With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to carry the reader along.
+With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to sweep the reader along.
 However, Fleming’s writing improves dramatically in the later books, becoming adequate in From Russia With Love onwards.

 Casino Royale: My Verdict

 A curious book.
 Poorly written, oddly structured, but with some great scenes.
 It would be a shame for any spy-thriller fan to miss out on it.
-The electrifying set-piece scenes make up for its faults.
+The electrifying set-piece scenes more than make up for its faults.

 Casino Royale: The Movies